raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the client MUST take action to keep the session alive.
 To keep the session alive the client MUST send a Session Signaling Keepalive message (see {{keepalive}}).
-A Session Signaling Keepalive message resets the keepalive timer but not the idle timer.
+A Session Signaling Keepalive message exchange resets only the keepalive interval timer, not the idle timeout timer.

-If a client disconnects from the network abruptly, without cleanly closing its session, the server learns of this after failing to receive the required keepalive traffic from that client.
+If a client disconnects from the network abruptly, without cleanly closing its session, leaving long-lived outstanding operations like
+Push Notification subscriptions uncancelled, the server learns of this after failing to receive the required keepalive traffic from that client.
 If, at any time during the life of the session, twice the keepalive interval value (i.e., 30 seconds by default) elapses